SeekingFor/jfniki/readme.txt

 ---
 Dev notes
 ---
-*BUG: Fix dumpwiki to set CSS class for "Discussion" links.
-BUG: am seeing sha1('') hash values for cached CHKs for re-insert code? what's up [looks bad. not critical.]
+BUG: am seeing sha1('') hash values for cached CHKs for re-insert code? what's up [looks bad. not critical. punt for now.]
-BUG: wikitext should use unix line terminators not DOS (+1 byte per line) []
+BUG: wikitext should use unix line terminators not DOS (+1 byte per line) [punt for now]
 ---
 ** CHORE: Fix all the places I should be using context.fillInTemplate
-CHORE: Fix SskVersionLinks macro to take '-' too.
 CHORE: Fix commented out assertion in release script.
 CHORE: Fix release script to automagically truncate the latest_version file at a sentinel line.
        e.g.:__RELEASE_SCRIPT_IGNORES_PAST_THIS_LINE__